 To help you avoid this problem, I’ve reviewed five of the top options in the market.
 These spinlock dumbbells are durable and not like cheap options that use flimsy butterfly collars.

-5 Best Spinlock Dumbbells For Your Home Gym
+List of the Best Spinlock Dumbbells For Your Home Gym

 When it comes to the best spinlock dumbbells, I highly recommend the Yes4All Adjustable Dumbbells.
 This is a set of two dumbbells with a total of 200 lbs., 100 lbs. for each one.
 It’s composed of two 16” x 1.15” handlebars to hold such an enormous weight.